 Skip to main content

-The Hitachi Group’s formidable simulation & analysis technologies for phenomena such as combustion, spray patterns, and electromagnetic fields are applied to the development of automotive technologies to create a safe, clean, and comfortable automotive society.
+The Hitachi Group’s formidable simulation & analysis technologies for phenomena such as vibration, electromagnetic fields, vehicle motion dynamics, and autonomous driving are applied to the development of automotive technologies to create a safe, clean, and comfortable automotive society.

 G-Vectoring Control (GVC) is a vehicle motion control technology developed from research conducted in collaboration with the Kanagawa Institute of Technology.
 Our vehicle control algorithm ensures smooth and efficient vehicle motion by linking the horizontal and vertical motion of the vehicle in order to optimize the ground load between the four wheels, resulting in the vehicle moving as if handled by a skilled driver.